mateus-oliveira/friends-gallery-web/README.md

 * [Reset Password](https://gallery.devsenior.xyz/redefine-password/): to reset password when forget;
 * [Sign Up](https://gallery.devsenior.xyz/signup/): to register a new user friend;
 * [Profile](https://gallery.devsenior.xyz/profile/): to see the posts from an especified user.
-Do you have just change the username at the URL.
+Do you have just click in the username on top of the posts.